melbing1/7x24/README.md

+Make sure you run `npm install` when you clone the repo to install the node dependencies (there are many)

 Modified src for the lambda-coldstart-time

 **Do not make this repo public until the ARN number has been stripped from stepFunction.js**